limafresh/Brushshe/README.md

 ### Save to device
 You can save picture to your PC in different formats (PNG, JPG, GIF, BMP, TIFF, WEBP, ICO, PPM, PGM, PBM).
 ### Undo
 You can undo 10 last actions.
+There is a button in toolbar and hotkey Ctrl+Z.
 ### Eraser
 Removing excess with an eraser.
 ### Eyedropper